 Company pensions explained Transferring your company pension

-Transferring from an occupational defined contribution (DC) pension or personal pension is far less problematic, as you have accumulated an individual pension pot and can simply invest this elsewhere when you move.
+This is far less problematic, because with a DC scheme, you accumulate an individual pension pot which you can simply invest this elsewhere when you move.

 There are several factors to watch, however, which might make transferring unappealing:

-- Investment options: the new scheme might not have the same fund choices that your old scheme offered.
-Are you happy with what it offers?
-Conversely, a wider range of investment options might be the reason you decide to transfer.
-If you have several ‘preserved pensions’ locked in the schemes of previous employers, you might decide to take a more active control of your investments and pool them all in a self invested personal pension (SIPP).
-Combining pension pots also makes it easier to keep an eye on your investments.
+If you have several pensions locked in the schemes of previous employers, you might decide to take a more active control of your investments and pool them all in a self-invested personal pension (SIPP).
 A bigger pot may be advantageous from the point of charges, too, as they’ll only be levied on one pot.